Store Policies

 However to ensure everyone has properly fitting splints I also have the most generous resizing policy in the industry to cover instances when the splints received don't fit properly, only charging for the materials in cases where splints need to be remade and direct production/shipping costs, I don't charge for my time doing the work.
 Most splints are also adjustable within about a half size smaller or larger following these Adjustment Instructions.
 This allows the splints to be tweaked for a precision fit once received, as well as if needed to accommodate the swelling issues that so many of us have.

-If you find that you need additional supports after receiving your splint a new splint with the supports will need to me ordered as they can't be added on after the splint has been made.
+If you find that you need additional supports after receiving your splint a new splint with the supports will need to be ordered as they can't be added on after the splint has been made.

 An Important Note on Sizing